arangodb/arangodb/Documentation/Books/Users/Graphs/README.md

 A named graph can contain more than one *edge definition*, at least one is needed.
 Graphs allow you to structure your models in line with your domain and group them logically in collections and giving you the power to query them in the same graph queries.

-!SUBSECTION Coming from a relational background - what is a graph?
+### Coming from a relational background - what is a graph?

 In SQL you commonly have the construct of a relation table to store *n:m* relations between two data tables.
 An *edge collection* is somewhat similar to these *relation tables*; *vertex collections* resemble the data tables with the objects to connect.